Modeling the World's Systems Conference

 This goal – rational analysis and management of complicated systems – is shared by unusually diverse stakeholders from government, industry, non-profits, foundations and academics.
 The meeting is therefore a convening of stakeholders, not an academic conference.

-The meeting will recognize and mobilize a latent community of stakeholders, and organize a professional society and develop modes of communication; it will survey the state of the art in technologies for modeling and managing complicated systems, and discuss important applications; and it will celebrate the first year of the School of Computing and Information at the University of Pittsburgh.
+The meeting will recognize and mobilize a latent community of stakeholders, and organize a professional society and develop modes of communication, survey the state of the art in technologies for modeling and managing complicated systems, and discuss important applications.